couchbaselabs/couchbase-lite-cordova-plugin-android/README.md

 ## Plugin integration

 This plugin can be integrated in cordova or ionic projects.
-These steps are for integrating with an Ionic Project.
+These steps are for integrating with a blank Angular Ionic Project.

 - Create a blank ionic project without capacitor integration.
-Choose angular as language.
+Use Angular as language.
 (Starter's Guide: https://ionicframework.com/docs/developing/starting )
-- Install platform android using:
+- Install android platform into your ionic project using:
 ```
 ionic cordova platform add android
 ```